-- Proposition has been brought to the UN Expert Committee (June 2010): - Strict EIDS criteria only consider the main charge (and become EIS), - 3 Booster compositions have to meet a reduced set of EIDS criteria, - 3 Fuse compositions have to be placed behind two safety barriers, - Seal and justified improvement taking into account to risk analysis - Introduction of AOP39 Response descriptors, - Over the second seco - Introduction of Fragment Impact (18.6g @ 2530m/s) with Type V response, - Solution by Does last criteria representative, realistic, achievable and coherent? (i.e. for rocket motors or large munitions) - SSD 1.2.3 doesn't consider the fragment impact!
+- Main facts which must be analysed: - © Strict EIDS criteria only consider the main charge (and become EIS), - © Booster compositions have to meet a reduced set of EIDS criteria, - © Fuse compositions have to be placed behind two safety barriers, - \$Real and justified improvement taking into account to risk analysis - Introduction of AOP39 Response descriptors, - Move from Type IV to Type V response to Bullet Impact, - Introduction of Fragment Impact (18.6g @ 2530m/s) with Type V response, - ♦ Does last criteria representative, realistic, achievable and coherent? (i.e. for rocket motors or large munitions) - \$SSD 1.2.3 doesn't consider the fragment impact!

-- Does Fragment Impact (18.6g @ 2530m/s) representative and realistic? - 18.6g fragment correspond to large bombs MKxx but fragments velocity doesn't overpass 1800m/s, - 2530m/s fragment are generated by air-to-air missile but fragments mass doesn't overpass 4g, - None in-service gun is able to deliver such projectiles,

-Sonly EFP or IED are able to generate such attacks with significant surrounding effects in same time,

-- STANAG 4496 offers two fragment velocities (2530m/s and 1830m/s), is it necessary to fix the maximum speed for UN Orange Book ? - Shy stricter criteria for transport than for storage ?
+- Does Fragment Impact (18.6g @ 2530m/s) representative and realistic? - 18.6g fragment correspond to large MKs bombs but fragments velocity doesn't overpass 1800m/s, - 2530m/s fragment are generated by air-to-air missile but fragments mass doesn't overpass 4g, - None in-service gun is able to deliver such projectiles, - Only EFP or IED are able to generate such attacks with significant surrounding effects in same time, - STANAG 4496 offers two fragment velocities (2530m/s and 1830m/s), is it necessary to fix the maximum speed for UN Orange Book? - ♥Why stricter criteria for transport than for storage?

-- Does Fragment Impact Type V response achievable and coherent? - EFP / IED able to propel specified fragment generate significant surrounding effects : blast overpressures & primary fragments, - ♦ i.e. 1kg explosive charge with 2mm thick case outcomes injuries up to 50m, - Sympe V response is mandatory : none dangerous effects beyond 15m!
+- Does Fragment Impact Type V response achievable and coherent? - EFP / IED able to propel specified fragment generate significant surrounding effects: blast overpressures & primary fragments, - \$\inserpsilon\$ i.e. 1kg explosive charge with 2mm thick case outcomes injuries up to 50m, - Type V response is mandatory: none dangerous effects beyond 15m!!!

-- Maximum response for Sympathetic Reaction or Shaped Charge Jet is Type III - Why Type V response is mandatory for Fragment Impact? - ♦ Why Type III response in not allowed?
+- Maximum response for Sympathetic

+Reaction or Shaped Charge Jet is Type III

+- Why Type V response is mandatory for Fragment Impact?

+- ♦ Why Type III response in not allowed?
-- Remind on Type V response definition: - ... "no item travels beyond 15m with energy higher than 20J based on the distance/ mass relationship used for HC" ... - Steel barrel filled with water subjected to fuel fire test has exhibited a response consistent with :

-♥Type IV reaction failing to be IM or HD 1.6 article,

-HC 1.2 according to UN Orange Book (Test 6c).
+- Remind on Type V response definition: - ... "no item travels beyond 15m with energy higher than 20 Joules based on the distance/ mass relationship used for HC" ... - Steel barrel filled with water subjected to fuel fire test has exhibited a response consistent with: - Type IV reaction failing to be IM or HD 1.6 article, - ♦ HC 1.2 according to UN Orange Book (Test 6c).